-Everywhere and in every industry we look, there are consultants.
+Everywhere we look, there are consultants.
 In the field of brand and marketing strategy there are a dime a dozen, so, if you are considering a brand and marketing consultant, who do you trust?
 How do you know if they will lead you with integrity and profitable results?

-We figured it would help you if we took a moment of your time and addressed common concerns about consultants.
-We would also like to share what to look for in a good consultant.
+We figured it would help you if we took a moment of your time and addressed common concerns about consultants and consultancy agencies.
+We would also like to share what to look for in a good agency.

 Concern #1: Consultants are people who cannot find a real job